codice/ddf/catalog/ui/search-ui/standard/README.md

 ```
 grunt
 ```
-* Open http://localhost:8282 to test and debug
+* Open http://localhost:8282/ to test and debug.
+The trailing slash is necessary to ensure proper grunt behavior.

 ###Testing
 Automated tests are executed as part of the maven build but it is also possible to manually run